-On April 27, 2015, FDA issued a complete response letter (CRL) refusing (1) to approve Vascepa for treating patients with "persistently high" triglyceride levels and (2) to allow Amarin "to include the ANCHOR results in the Vascepa label."1 FDA also warned Amarin that Vascepa would be "considered to be misbranded ... if it is marketed" for treating "persistently high" triglyceride levels.
+On April 27, 2015, FDA issued a complete response letter (CRL) refusing (1) to approve Vascepa for treating patients with "persistently high" triglyceride levels and (2) to allow Amarin "to include the ANCHOR results in the Vascepa label."
+FDA anticipated, however, that the final results of the REDUCE-IT study expected in 2018 might address the uncertainty and support approval.
+FDA also warned Amarin that Vascepa would be "considered to be misbranded ... if it is marketed" for treating "persistently high" triglyceride levels.

 Ten days later, Amarin, together with several physician plaintiffs, filed a complaint.
-Claiming that "FDA's threat of a misbranding action [as articulated in the April 27 CRL] is chilling it from engaging in constitutionally protected truthful speech," Amarin sought relief to ensure its ability to make truthful, nonmislead-ing statements about Vascepa.
+Claiming that "FDA's threat of a misbranding action [as articulated in the April 27 CRL] is chilling it from engaging in constitutionally protected truthful speech," Amarin sought relief to ensure its ability to make truthful, nonmisleading statements about Vascepa.
 Amarin argued that it wanted to provide truthful information about its drug.
 The physicians argued that FDA's "current regime for regulating the flow of 'off-label' information to doctors about prescription drugs ... severely restricts medical professionals' access to information from the source most knowledgeable about the drugs: the drug manufacturers."
 The complaint sought protection for Amarin's speech at both a general and statement-specific level, including for the following "carefully 'circumscribed, truthful and scientifically' accurate statements":